 The general data protection notice is essentially addressed to all persons affected by data processing who are in contact with us now or will be in the future and thus will or may be subject to the processing of personal data in the future.

-This notice is thus aimed in particular at our customers, at those interested in our products or our company, at public authorities and contractors, and in each case at the contact persons or employees and authorised representatives or persons authorised to represent the company, as well as to the beneficial owners of our customers to be disclosed.
-Furthermore, this notice is also directed at potential co-obligated parties of a loan or third-party guarantors and other data subjects in their environment.
+This includes, in particular, our customers, prospective customers of our products or our company, public authorities, as well as contractors – in each case including their contact persons, employees, authorised representatives, and persons with legal authority to represent them, as well as the beneficial owners of our customers who are required to be disclosed.
+Furthermore, these notices also apply to potential co-obligors of a loan, third-party guarantors, and other data subjects within their sphere.

 1 Who is responsible for data processing and who can you contact?